Overview

 - Mailbox Folders contain less than 10,000 items.

 - Note: This is most important for the top-level folders, such as the Inbox, Sent Items, and Deleted Items.
-These top-level folders are “opened” or referenced most often, which can also lead to overall server performance.
+These top-level folders are “opened” or referenced, which can also lead to overall server performance.

 Installing Kerio Outlook Connector